elderBearies/BerryMods/README.md

 # BerryArtifacts

 This is a collection of artifacts made by elderBearies#2112, with artifact icons made by Dadadogdog#6097!
-Currently includes the Artifacts of Gambling and Jynxes.
+Currently includes the Artifacts of Gambling, Jynxes, and the Wind.
 Huge thanks to TheMysticSword#9770 for helping me learn hooks!

 ## Artifact of Gambling